IllestPreacha/Synthober-Inktober-Trovember/README.md

-Utilzing the different components of inktober & Synthober and utilizing it for creative coding (Pde are Processing Sketches, rb files are Sonic Pi Songs and Tidal are Tidal Cycles Songs/ Soundscapes)
+Utilzing the different components of inktober, Synthober and Trovember for Creative coding (Pde are Processing Sketches, rb files are Sonic Pi Songs and Tidal are Tidal Cycles Songs/ Soundscapes)

 Week 1
   + Day 1: CreepyHallway.rb